cwi-dis/traction-test/README.md

 plug-and-play replacement for AWS in local environments.
 One could go even further and replace SNS through Pub/Sub channels provided by Redis running in a Docker container.
-While `localstack` does not contain a replacement for `ETS`, one could wrap this into a container running `ffmpeg` to which transcoding jobs are submitted through a messaging system.
+While `localstack` does not contain a replacement for `ETS`, one could wrap this into a container running `ffmpeg` (see for example https://rybakov.com/blog/mpeg-dash/) to which transcoding jobs are submitted through a messaging system.
 One thing that cannot be replaced locally is CloudFront, for obvious reasons, since it relies on the geospatial infrastructure to achieve caching and fast delivery.
 This is of lesser importance when running locally, though, since CloudFront simply acts a caching layer for static assets and has little bearing on application functionality